sniffnet/sniffnet-website/_layouts/home.md

 <hr/>

 <h3> What makes Sniffnet unique? </h3>
-Sniffnet is a <b>technical tool</b>, but at the same time it has a strong focus on the overall <b>user experience</b>: most of the network analyzers out there are cumbersome to use, while one of Sniffnet's main pillars is that to be <b>usable with ease by everyone</b>.<br/></br>
+Sniffnet is a <b>technical tool</b>, but at the same time it has a strong focus on the overall <b>user experience</b>: most of the network analyzers out there are cumbersome to use, while one of Sniffnet's main pillars is to be <b>usable with ease by everyone</b>.<br/></br>
 Furthermore, this application is completely written in <b>Rust</b>: a modern programming language to build <b>efficient and reliable</b> software, emphasizing performance and safety.<br/></br>
 Last but not least, Sniffnet is completely <b>free and open-source</b>: if you are interested you can find the full source code on <a href="https://github.com/GyulyVGC/sniffnet">GitHub</a>.